 For Carla, slow food comes with a side effect: she can rarely pass a pastry or cookie shop without stopping for a morsel.
 Does this cause her weight to balloon?
 No, because fortunately she has another out-of-the ordinary habit: she walks five miles a day, year round!

 Personal Story #2

 This website, our Maui condo website and the websites I help manage for our condo association all use the hosting service GoDaddy.com.
-I’m personally a fan of GoDaddy: they are not the cheapest hosting service around, but they give excellent support, in fluent Arizona English, and provide as much hand-holding as the client might require.
-They also have a great personal touch: sometimes their support staff will take a few minutes to talk and put a human face on the large corporation.
+I’m personally a fan of GoDaddy: they are not the cheapest hosting service around, but they give excellent support, in fluent Arizona English.
+Also, they provide as much hand-holding as the client might require.
+They also have a great personal touch.
+Sometimes the GoDaddy support staff will take a few minutes to talk and put a human face on the large corporation.